About Phillip Frost, MD, FAAD

 - The recipient should have made significant contributions toward an innovative therapy of the skin with greater emphasis within the most recent five-year period.

-- The recipient will present the Phillip Frost Leadership Lecture at the Plenary Session on Sunday, March 22, 2015, in conjunction with the Academy's 73nd Annual Meeting.
+- The recipient will present the Phillip Frost Leadership Lecture at a future AAD Annual Meeting during the Plenary Session.

 AAD members and others are encouraged to submit nominations and/or applications.
-The recipient will be selected by an Academy Selection Panel and presented to the AAD Board of Directors for approval at their 2014 spring board meeting.
+The recipient will be selected by an Academy Selection Panel and presented to the AAD Board of Directors for approval.

 Description: Eugene J. Van Scott Award for Innovative Therapy of the Skin and Phillip Frost Leadership Lecture